 8 MINUTES 20 SECONDS | VARIOUS VIDEO COMPOSITIONS SO FAR | 2004 – ONGOING

-The videos form part of FL@33's ongoing 8 minutes 20 seconds project that was last updated in 2021 and includes various prints, video compositions and exhibitions.
+The videos form part of FL@33's ongoing 8 minutes 20 seconds project that was once again updated in 2022 and includes various prints, video compositions and exhibitions.

 The video – the first one shown here – 8min 20sec video composition (Cars #3, 2009/2020) was once rather fittingly described by a motion graphics enthusiast as 'a wonderful kaleidoscopic visual with subtle flickers of colour'.

 (...)
 (FL@33) has created a deceptively simple yet engagingly intricate video patchwork which blows Mike Figgis clean out of the water. (...)

 (...)
 8min 20sec: the ebb and flow of Paris traffic (...)
 The haunting soundtrack accompanying the hypnotic, looping film – which kicks in after about a minute and a half – was composed and performed especially for the video piece by the Mercury Quartet. (...)